Ok, folks. You have been busy exercising most parts of your body at home.

 How about your forearm muscles and strength?

-Have you ever given a thought to this almost overlooked part of your exercise routine?
+Have you ever given thought to this most overlooked part of your exercise routine?

 Let’s find out more.

 Not necessary at all.
 Ideally, 2 to 3 times a week.

 You can add this forearm exercise towards the end of your regular exercise routine.

 A strong forearm is important for daily functional strength activities.

 So, make sure you don’t leave this exercise behind.

 How long does it take for your forearms to grow?

 Unlike other larger muscle groups, these small muscle groups of the forearm do not have the same capacity to grow in mass.
 Thus, it may take a little longer time to work and develop them.